Star Fairies: Television film

-Tonka toys and Star Fairy dolls
+Star Fairy dolls

-In the early 1980s Tonka Toys manufactured an unusual line of dolls called the Star Fairies the series consisted of six dolls.
+In the early 1980s Tonka manufactured a line of dolls called the Star Fairies which consisted of six dolls.
 All dolls were marked on the back of their heads Hornby (c) 1983.
 They stood about 61/2" tall.
-They had swivel heads; fully moveable arms/legs with a twist waist, the legs were also bendable.
+They had swivel heads, fully moveable arms/legs with a twist waist, and the legs were also bendable.
 They had pointed elfish ears and pixie faces.
-Each fairy came with her own purple brush, a silver star wand and a white base (so each could stand upright).
+Each fairy came with her own purple brush, a silver star wand and a white base, so each could stand upright.
 The wings were made of a fabric and placed over a flexible plastic white cut-out frame.
-These fairies were said to make your wishes come true.
-All boxes for dolls had the Item # 7700;

 Princess Sparkle was a blonde with blue eyes.
 She wore a pale pink gown, silver crown and had pale pink wings.

 Whisper had dark brown hair with brown eyes.
 She wore a lavender gown and had matching lavender wings.

 Spice had dark red hair with green eyes.
 She wore a short golden yellow dress and had dark yellow wings.

 True Love had light brown hair with brown eyes.
 She wore a short white dress with magenta and pale blue wings.

 Night Song had straight dark brown hair with brown eyes and a brown flesh tone.
 She wore a pale blue and white dress with matching blue wings.

 Jazz had straight blonde hair with blue eyes.
-She had an interesting pink and wine outfit with harem-like sheer pants with matching wine and pink wings.
+She had a pink and wine outfit with harem-like sheer pants with matching wine and pink wings.

 A special deluxe edition Royal Princess Sparkle was made too.
-She had special holographic wings encased in plastic and came with a special star wand that would allow you to look thru it to see the lovely multi-rainbow colors trapped in her wings.
+She had special holographic wings encased in plastic and came with a special star wand that would allow to see multi-rainbow colors trapped in her wings.
 This version of the Princess Sparkle had a more elaborately designed outfit in purple, white and silver.
 Her crown also was different from the one on the standard version doll.
 She also came with a brush and white base.
-Item number for this special edition doll was #7701.